sachinites/pub-sub/README.md

 Functionalities :
 ====================
 Coordinator can accept msgs from Subs via multiple IPCs : msgQ, Net Sockets ( UDP / TCP ).
-Subscribers which are in same Virtual Address Space ( Diifferent threads of same process ) must be able to commuincate via Callbacls.
+Subscribers which are in same Virtual Address Space ( Diifferent threads of same process ) must be able to commuincate via Callbacks.
 Subscribers which are on same machine must be able to communicate via shared memory Or Unix-Sockts Or msgQs Publishers and Subscribers can Dynamically join and leave Coordinator must be able recover from process restarts